Low depth algorithms for quantum amplitude estimation: l(x, )

-This implies that given a noise level $\gamma$ we cannot get an error rate $\epsilon$ smaller than $\Omega( \gamma^{1/(1-\beta)})$ by increasing the depth for a power law schedule with a \emph{fixed} parameter $\beta$.
-Seeing this tradeoff from the other side, given a desired error rate $\epsilon$ and a noise level $\gamma$, we know how to pick the parameter $\beta$.
+where $c:=C'^{-1/2}$.
+This implies that given a noise level $\gamma$ we cannot get an error rate $\epsilon$ smaller than $c\gamma^{1/(1-\beta)}$ by increasing the depth for a power law schedule with a \emph{fixed} parameter $\beta$.
+Seeing this tradeoff from the other side, given a desired error rate $\epsilon$ and a noise level $\gamma$, we know how to pick the parameter $\beta$ to match the lower bound in equation (\ref{cramer}).
+Here we are assuming that the regularity conditions of Bernstein-von Mises also holds in the noisy setting, so that we are able to match the lower bound on $\epsilon$.

 If the noise level is smaller than the desired error rate, then we can pick the exponential schedule (for $\beta$ equal to 0) since we can apply circuits of depth up to $O(1/\epsilon)$.
-For the case where the noise level is larger than the error rate, then the following proposition shows how to pick the right value for $\beta$, using equation (\ref{cramer}).
+For $\epsilon<\gamma$, we assume that we can match the lower bound in equation (\ref{cramer}) so that $\beta$ can be picked as follows.